 Photo credit: Phil Keane

 Basch received her B.A. from Wesleyan University and her graduate degree from NYU’s Creative Writing Program, where she was awarded a Teaching Fellowship and a University Scholarship.
-She has lived in Connecticut for 30 years.
+She has lived in Connecticut for decades.